 A brief history of the owners of the Redland Park Estate (incl.
-Fairfield Avenue) and no.48. according to the deeds.
+Fairfield Avenue) according to the deeds.

 The part of Redland Park Estate that now includes Redland Drive and Fairfield Avenue covered 27 acres 3r. and 16p. and was once an orchard.